Problems with reading stave notation

 For some partially sighted musicians, there are advantages to having the music on an electronic music stand.

 If you use MSN and wish to take an exam, contact the exam board prior to entering to discuss your requirement to obtain suitable sight reading format.
-Please visit our exams page for further details.

 When you get your music in your preferred format in Modified Stave Notation you may still find it difficult to read and play at the same time.
 You may need to memorise the music before playing it.
 Visit our page on memorising music to read more and feel free to share your own experiences.

-George has been an enthusiastic violinist all his adult life, playing second violin for over 25 years in the Solllihul Symphony Orchestra.
+George has been an enthusiastic violinist all his adult life, playing second violin for over 25 years in the Solihull Symphony Orchestra.
 When the damage affecting his eyes, due to age related macular degeneration, began to take its toll, and George found his music really hard to read, he started his researches into what could be done.
 The account below describes how George was assisted by RNIB and colleagues at his orchestra to continue playing in concerts using MSN.